OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

     ![Proguard UI](images/proguard-log.png?width=600)

-### Known limitations
+### Limitations

-The lines that for parsing can't have the timestamp, which is what logcat tools usually produce.
+The lines for the purposes of parsing can't have the timestamp, which is what logcat tools usually produce.
 Instead, the lines must start with the **at** keyword.

 ### More information